 Welcome to John A. Logan College!
-Whether you are a returning student, coming to college for the first time, or coming back to develop new skills, I hope you find the information within this catalog useful.
+Whether you are a returning student, coming to College for the first time, or coming back to develop new skills, I hope you find the information within this catalog useful.
 Here you will find resources that will help you make decisions about your educational goals and aspirations.
 The College is here for you and our community.
 If you need additional information or assistance, you will find that my colleagues here at John A. Logan College are ready to step in and assist you.
 We are excited you are here to fulfill your educational and career goals!

 At John A. Logan College, we provide many options that will help you achieve your educational goals.
-The College offers programs for students planning to transfer to a four-year university; career and technical education leading directly to employment; adult education and literacy and enrichment courses for all.
-Support services like Career Services and the Student Success Center are here to help you succeed in all of these areas.
+The College offers programs for students planning to transfer to a four-year university, career and technical education leading directly to employment, and adult education, literacy, and enrichment courses for all.
+Support services like Career Services and the Student Success Center are here to help you succeed in these areas.
 At John A. Logan College, your success is our success.

 The campus is located in the heart of southern Illinois on 169 manicured acres with well-maintained buildings providing a safe learning environment for students.
 The College's highly trained police force is visible on campus and committed to providing the best possible service to students and staff.
-The College also has a dining service, coffee shop, and bookstore centrally located on campus for your convenience.
+The College also has a dining service and coffee shop on campus and has transitioned to a new virtual online bookstore operation that can provide required course materials and other merchandise at more cost-effective pricing.
+In coordination with the new virtual bookstore, we will have an on-campus college store for merchandise and supplies that will serve as the hub for student orders from our virtual store.

-I believe you will find that John A. Logan College is committed to providing a high-quality, low-cost education to our community of learners.
-We are committed to providing a diverse learning and teaching environment that assists our community of learners in improving their individual life, society, and our community.
-My commitment to you is that John A. Logan College will provide access to high-quality education for all students in a welcoming, diverse, and equitable environment.
+I believe you will find that John A. Logan College is committed to enriching lives through learning and community engagement by providing a high-quality, low-cost education to our community of learners.
+My commitment to you is that through innovation and equitable learning opportunities, John A. Logan College will be a College that inspires growth, cultivates learning, and promotes cultural understanding for all students in a welcoming, diverse, and equitable environment.